 List Your Long and Short-Term Goals

-Once your audience is clarified, you will want to clarify both short and long-term goals.
+Once you have clarified your audience, you will want to clarify both short—and long-term goals.
 What are you hoping to get out of the plan?
 How do you think you’ll be able to do this?

 Breaking down larger goals by quarter can help.
 Then, determine short-term goals within these time frames.
 Try to be as detailed as possible.
 The more specific you can get, the easier it will be to identify the steps you need to take.

-If you pump your goals up too high, you’ll be adding unnecessary stress and ruining the whole point of creating a marketing plan.
+If you pump your goals up too high, you’ll add unnecessary stress and ruin the whole point of creating a marketing plan.
 When planning your goals, ask yourself some of these questions:

 Pro Tip: Not every goal has to be quantitative, setting goals is meant to push you to do and be better.
 If you think your communication with clients could be better, add that to your goals list.

-Once you’ve built your roadmap, you can start putting it into action.
-With the right plan, any financial advisor can put together a great marketing plan to reach the ideal client.
+Once you’ve built your roadmap, you can implement it.
+With the right plan, any financial advisor can create a great marketing plan to reach the ideal client.
 Along with a roadmap, try making use of timelines.
-Create a timeline that sets certain due dates for parts of your marketing plan.
+Create a timeline that sets specific due dates for parts of your marketing plan.
 Are you trying to establish an online presence as part of your marketing plan?
-Set dates that you want to get certain parts accomplished.
+Set dates for when you want to get certain parts accomplished.
 It’ll help you stay on track and keep you focused.

-Step 2 is all about establishing a digital presence for your business.
+Step two is all about establishing a digital presence for your business.
 This can be anything from setting yourself up on social media to creating a website and posting consistent content for potential clients to see.
-There are many ways to set up a digital presence, some of those include:

 Use Your Brand Voice

 All successful businesses have a brand, and those brands have a voice.
 Your brand voice showcases a unique personality to present to the world.
-It’s something that should line up and run consistently in all your communications, no matter which team is handling the channel.
+It should align and run consistently in all your communications, no matter which team handles the channel.
 Brand voice establishes who you are as a financial advisor and allows your audience to identify your brand on all platforms.
-Just think of your brand voice as a representation of your financial firm.
+For example, the C.L.
+Sheldon & Company does a great job of establishing its brand voice across all of its marketing channels:

 Have trouble finding a brand voice?
 Try these steps: